lukeegorham/C_UAS/Documentation/FieldOpsInstructions.md

         1) `IP Addr: 192.168.1.25`
         2) `Username: pi`
         3) `Password: dfec`
-        4) `cd WorkingImages/`
+        4) `./run`
-        5) `python3 Drone_Master.py`
 4) Launch Acoustic/Radar Simulator
    1) Run on GS2 computer
    2) Shortcut is on desktop
-   3) Ensure this is not the Simulator version
+   3) Ensure proper version for location and whether or not to use acoustic data
 5) Launch C2/GUI System
    1) Run on GS1 computer
    2) Shortcut is on desktop
-6) Click to enable acoustic data in GUI and Acoustic/Radar Simulator
+6) Click checkboxes as desired to enable displaying data on GUI

 -- Back to [master_documentation](../Documentation/Master_Documentation.md) --